Ujjwaldhariwal/gary-portfolio/README.md

 ## 🎯 Why This Project?

+This portfolio was specifically designed for **Gaurav**, a DevOps Engineer, to highlight his skills, experience, and projects in the field of DevOps.
+The theme and layout cater to showcasing automation workflows, cloud infrastructure projects, and CI/CD pipelines.
+It provides an engaging and professional platform to attract potential clients and employers.

 This portfolio was created to provide **Gary** with a professional and visually appealing platform to showcase his work.
 The goal was to build a fast, modern, and user-friendly website that enhances his online presence and helps him attract new clients.

 ## 📌 To-Do (Future Enhancements)